-The Red Cross Babysitting course for 11-15 year olds, refreshed and revised, now has a greater emphasis on First Aid skills.
+The Red Cross Babysitting course for 11 to 15-year-olds, refreshed and revised, now has a greater emphasis on First Aid skills.
 The Canadian Red Cross Babysitting course covers everything from managing difficult behaviors to essential content on leadership and professional conduct as a babysitter.
 Babysitting promises to deepen and enhance the responsibility that older youth feel when caring for younger children.
 This updated curriculum, complete with new science, also provides improved learning when it comes to giving the appropriate care in the event of an emergency.

 Due to social distancing requirements, we have a maximum of 9 participants in Arnprior courses, and 15 participants in Renfrew courses.
 Class minimum is 6.
 Full refund will be issued if class minimum is not met.